preetipadalia/CSharpGalenWrapper/README.md

 # CSharpGalenWrapper

 This is a wrapper around Galen framework for csharp.
-The NuGet can be used in folwwing ways:
+The solution can be used in following ways:

 If a new browser needs to be opened :